qnx-ports/build-files/ports/RetroPie/README.md

 ### Via Script
 To successfully build/install RetroPie on a QNX device, follow these steps:

-0. **Make sure you have the following installed on your linux host**:
+**BEFORE STARTING, Make sure you have the following installed on your Linux (Ideally Ubuntu) Host machine**:
 - bash
 - curl
 - unzip
 - git
 - gcc and g++
+- autotools, including autopoint and gettext
+- nasm
+- yasm

 1. **Ensure you have a QNX License.** If not, see how to get one here: [QNXE Free Non-Commercial License](https://www.qnx.com/products/everywhere/).
 You must also install the Wayland/Weston, Base Graphics, Vulkan SDK, and any board-specific (i.e. Quickstart Image or Raspberry Pi Board Support) packages from [QNX Software Centre](https://www.qnx.com/download/group.html?programid=29178).